Twentieth Century Motor Car Corporation

-The company would ultimately prove to be fraudulent when Carmichael went into hiding with investors' money.
+The company would ultimately prove fraudulent when Carmichael went into hiding with investors' money.

 Vehicles

 The Dale

 Before meeting Geraldine Elizabeth "Liz" Carmichael, Dale Clifft hand-built a car made of tubing and covered in red metal flake Naugahyde.
-It was powered by a 305cc Honda Super Hawk motorcycle that was welded into the metal frame.
-The Dale prototype was designed and built by Clifft, and the project was subsequently marketed by Carmichael.
-Much of the interest in the Dale was a result of the 1973 oil crisis: fuel-economy automobiles like the Dale were viewed as a solution to the oil crunch.
-Speaking to the Chicago Sun-Times in November 1974, Carmichael said that she "was on the way to taking on General Motors or any other car manufacturer for that matter".
-She also claimed that she had millions of dollars in backing "from private parties" and also talked of a 150000 sqft corporate office in Encino, California.
-The prototypes were built in Canoga Park, and an aircraft hangar in Burbank was supposedly leased for the assembly plant, with more than 100 employees on the payroll.
+It was powered by a 305cc Honda Super Hawk motorcycle welded into the metal frame.
+The Dale prototype was designed and built by Clifft, and Carmichael subsequently marketed the project.
+Much of the interest in the Dale resulted from the 1973 oil crisis: fuel-economy automobiles like the Dale were viewed as a solution to the oil crunch.
+Speaking to the Chicago Sun-Times in November 1974, Carmichael said she "was on the way to taking on General Motors or any other car manufacturer for that matter".
+She also claimed she had millions of dollars in backing "from private parties" and talked of a 150000 sqft corporate office in Encino, California.
+The prototypes were built in Canoga Park, and an aircraft hangar in Burbank was supposedly leased for the assembly plant, with more than 100 employees claimed to be on the payroll.

-The Dale was also marketed as being high-tech, lightweight, yet safer than any existing car at the time.
+The Dale was also marketed as high-tech, lightweight, and safer than any existing car at the time.
 "By eliminating a wheel in the rear, we saved 300 pounds and knocked more than $300 from the car's price.
 The Dale is 190 inches long, 51 inches high and weighs less than 1,000 pounds," Carmichael claimed.
 She maintained that the car's lightness did not affect its stability or safety.
-The low center of gravity always remained inside the triangle of the three wheels, making it nearly impossible for it to tip over.
+She claimed the low center of gravity always remained inside the triangle of the three wheels, making it nearly impossible to tip over.
 She also went on record to say that she drove it into a wall at 30 mph and there was no structural damage to the car (or her).
 Carmichael claimed the Dale was powered by a thoroughly overhauled BMW two-cylinder motorcycle engine, which generated 40 hp and would allow the car to reach 85 mph.
-She expected sales of 88,000 cars in the first year and 250,000 in the second year.
+She said she expected sales of 88,000 cars in the first year and 250,000 in the second year.
 The vehicle's wheelbase was 114 in.

 A non-functional model of the Dale was displayed at the 1975 Los Angeles Auto Show.
-The car was also shown on the television game show The Price Is Right as a prize.
+A model of the car was also shown on the television game show The Price Is Right as a prize.

 Other vehicles

-Two additional vehicles were proposed by Carmichael to complement the Dale: the Revelle and the Vanagen, a station wagon.
-Both of these featured a three-wheeled design and used the same two-cylinder engine.
-None of the vehicles were produced, and only three prototype vehicles of the Dale were made.
-Only one prototype was able to move under its own power.
+Carmichael proposed two additional vehicles to complement the Dale: the Revelle and the Vanagen, which are station wagons.
+Both featured a three-wheeled design and used the same two-cylinder engine.
+None of the vehicles were produced, and only three prototype Dale vehicles were made.
+Only one prototype could move under its own power.